 3. Weights Help You Sculpt Your Body – Not Make It Bigger

 You could spend hours on the elliptical, bike, or running, trying to burn fat.
 But the secret to a tighter, more toned body and releasing unwanted extra weight isn’t cardio- it’s creating a solid, muscular base.
 And as mentioned above, we know that the more muscle you have, the more fat burned even at rest.

-With the right program, you can use weight training to completely transform your body and shape it to create a toned, lean look.
-It’s about time we break the stereotype that weight-lifting is only for men and that women will somehow “bulk up” by using weights.
+With the right program, you can use resistance training to completely transform your body and shape it to create a toned, lean look.
+It’s about time we break the stereotype that weight-lifting is only for men and that women will somehow “bulk up” by using them.

-With the right program, you CAN create lean muscle with low body fat, something that cardio alone will not help you achieve.
+With the right program, you CAN create lean muscle and shed unwanted fat, something that cardio alone will not help you achieve.
 So, don’t be worried about using heavier weights while working out!
-As a woman, your muscles will not dramatically increase in size.
+As a woman, your muscles won’t dramatically “bulk up”.
 Instead, you’ll burn the fat on top of your muscles to achieve that lean, toned look.

-There’s so much to gain from incorporating weights into your workout routine.
-If you want to get started but you’re not sure how, you can checkout my online program, The LM Method, where you’ll get instant access to everything you need to completely transform your health and body for good.
+There’s so much to gain from incorporating weights and resistance into your workout routine, which is exactly why I created my online program for women.
 No more confusion or trying to guess what will work!